leburnett/reiser-documentation/Freely-walking/freely_walking_analysis.md

     - feat (from FlyTracker)
     - trx (from FlyTracker)

+Saves in the results ".mat" file "_data.mat":
+    - LOG
+    - feat (updated with "poorly tracked" flies removed)
+    - trx (updated with "poorly tracked" flies removed)
+    - comb_data (combined data from all flies in the vial across the entire experiment)
+    - n_fly_data (3 x 1 array of [n_flies_in_arena, n_flies_tracked, n_flies_removed]).
+Useful to see how many flies were "lost" during the processing due to tracking errors.

+1. Combines the tracking data for all flies within one data across the entire experiment - the data is not parsed based on condition yet.

+The function `comb_data_one_cohort` combines the data from all flies within a single experiment (vial of flies) into a single struct called `comb_data`.
+This struct contains fields for each behavioural metric (e.g. 'fv_data', 'av_data', 'curv_data', 'dist_data') and each field contains a 2D array of size [n_flies x n_frames].
+This function takes in the output from FlyTracker (the 'feat' and 'trx' variables).
+The data is first checked for inccorect or incomplete tracking.
+It runs the function `check_tracking_FlyTrk` which checks the rows of the table `trx` and removes any rows that do not contain the mode number of datapoints (frames).

+The data extracted directly from the FlyTracker output are:
+    - distance from the edge of the arena (from `feat`).
+    - heading (from `trx`).
+    - x position (from `trx`).
+    - y position (from `trx`).

+Data calculated from this data:
+    - angular velocity (using the function `vel_estimate`)
+    - forward velocity (two point, in direction of heading)
+    - three point velocity in any direction (using the function `calculate_three_point_velocity`)
+    - turning rate (angular velocity / forward velocity)
+    - viewing distance (using the function `calculate_viewing_distance`)
+    - inter fly distance (using the function `calculate_distance_to_nearest_fly`)
+    - inter fly angle (using the function `calculate_distance_to_nearest_fly`)

+[PNG - example of this "comb_data" structure.]

+2. Create plots that give an overview of the behaviour of the flies during the entire experiment.

-- Runs the function `make_overview` which generates a plot of histograms of the general behaviour of the flies over the entire length of the protocol.
+- Runs the function `make_overview` which generates a figure containing histogram subplots of the general behaviour of the flies over the entire length of the protocol.

+[PNG - example of this figure]

-- Runs the function `plot_all_features_filt` which generates a plot of timeseries data for all flies over the entire length of the protocol. fv_data, av_data and dist_data.
+- Runs the function `plot_all_features_filt` which generates a plot of timeseries data for all flies over the entire length of the protocol.
+This figure is comprised of 4 subplots which show the forward velocity, angular velocity, turning rate and distance from the centre of the arena across the entire experiment.
+Coloured rectangles are used in the background to indicate when each condition occurred.

+[PNG - example of this figure]

-- Runs the function `plot_all_features_acclim` which generates a plot of timeseries data for all flies during the 5 minutes of acclimatisation in the dark. fv_data, av_data and dist_data.
+- Runs the function `plot_all_features_acclim` which generates a plot of timeseries data for all flies during the 5 minutes of acclimatisation in the dark.
+It uses the frame number that corresponds to the end of the acclimatisation period from the LOG file to determine which range of data to plot.
+The forward velocity, angular velocity, turning rate and both absolute and relative distance from the centre of the arena are plotted.

+    `acclim_end = LOG.acclim_off1.stop_f;`
+    `range_of_data_to_plot = 1:acclim_end;`

+[PNG - example of this figure]

+3. Parse the behavioural data based on the conditions within the experiment.

-The data from all flies is combined into an easier to manipulate 'struct' called `DATA` through the function `comb_data_one_cohort_cond`
+The data from all flies is combined into an easier to manipulate 'struct' called `DATA` through the function `comb_data_one_cohort_cond`.

+[PNG - example of DATA structure.]

+4. Plot the data that has been parsed based on condition.

 - Runs the function `plot_allcond_onecohort_tuning` which generates a [(n_conditions/2) x 2] subplot figure of the timeseries data during each condition (mean+SEM of all the flies in the vial) as well as tuning curves per condition.

+[PNG - example of this figure]

 ### Processing of other protocols